gregfelice/emacs-dx/emacs-dx.md

 - Task (an individual job to do within the context of the Critical User Journey)
 - Tool (something that is incorporated into the CUJ to enable a task

+#### Components

-#### Components (the modular architecture of all of this. design should align to the features and structures defined in the base emacs first. some terms here are just conceptual.)
+The modular architecture of all of this. design should align to the features and structures defined in the base emacs first. some terms here are just conceptual.

-- Goal: Keep this simple.
+Goal: Keep this simple.
 Don't create unneeded work.
 The value is in being able to provide guarantees this all just works OOB (out of the box).

-- UI Enhancement
+UI Enhancement
 - Themes (colors, etc)

-- Coding Support
+Coding Support
 - Completion
 - Linter
 - Debugger
 - Style & Syntax

-- Documentation & Help (presented in the overall context of the "profile")
+Documentation & Help (presented in the overall context of the "profile")
 - key combinations
 - task based context: to do this job, I can use these things
 - education (what the profile and module does, what underlying modules it uses, what architectural decisions were made)
 - everthing is well documented, and there's a single point of entry inside emacs for profile

-- Configuration
+Configuration
 - module toggles (whatever is configurable is available in a sensible UI, and el is updated accordingly)
 - external dependency configurations (LSP, etc)
 - browser integration (matplotlib image outputs, local markdown preview, jupyter notebooks, etc)

-- Project Management & Version Control
+Project Management & Version Control
 - Project based configuations
 - Version control setup and management

-- Build, Test, Package, Deploy
+Build, Test, Package, Deploy
 - Command line based runs
 - Status of tooling integration (tools used, paths, folders, tool integration pass/fail)

-- Terminal configuration
+Terminal configuration
 - shell: zsh, bash, etc (don't force developers to learn eterm - they should not have to settle for anything less than a first-class command line experience)
 - terminal: works with iterm2, mac terminal, do not assume x-windows

-- Infrastructure management
+Infrastructure management
 - k8s and docker?
 - Hooks into major cloud vendors?

-- LLM integration
+LLM integration
 - OSS LLM version of copilot

 ## Profiles